farhadfarahanii/Predicting_Subreddit_Based_on_ML_-Models/README.md

 ### Problem Statement

-"Despite the abundance of online forums and social media platforms, categorizing user-generated content remains a challenge.
+Despite the abundance of online forums and social media platforms, categorizing user-generated content remains a challenge.
 However, recent advances in machine learning have enabled the creation of models that can predict the subject of a subreddit based on the data from the subreddit itself.
 Despite the success of these models, there is a need to explore their limitations, accuracy, and potential applications in various domains.
-Here in T-Mobile as a data scientist, my focus is on trying diffrenet machine learning algorithms to find the best model for predicting two different subreddits of our devices (Apple Watch and Samsung Galaxy Watch) based on subreddit contents."
+Here in T-Mobile as a data scientist, my focus is on trying diffrenet machine learning algorithms to find the best model for predicting two different subreddits of our devices (Apple Watch and Samsung Galaxy Watch) based on subreddit contents.

 ---